LinearAlgebraX/DNNForFinalProject2024/README.md

 **How to use them is at the beginning of the files**

-## Reference
+## Reference work
-Included in the files
+https://github.com/kuangliu/pytorch-cifar -- ResNet implementation for CIFAR10 and CIFAR100 <br>
+https://github.com/poojahira/gtsrb-pytorch -- stn implementation for GTSRB